JustFiesta/microservices-deployment/README.md

 Focus went to ease the collaboration of developers and operators.
 Mundane tasks are automated, checks are perfomed automatically, so the information might flow from one to the other.
 Quality and small batches are enforced, no main branch pushes are acceptable, PRs are main way of communicating.
 Made with flexible approach such as DRY/KISS, can be modified easily (more envs, reusable workflows, versioning changes, etc.)

+Made as a demonstation/educational - not expected to be used in real world, but can be nontheless.

 **What This Project Demonstrates**:

 - **Full GitOps Workflow**: Pull Request-based deployments with ArgoCD continuous delivery